ATI

 Installation

-Install the mesa package, which provides the DRI driver for 3D acceleration.
+Install the mesa package, which provides both the DRI driver for 3D acceleration and VA-API/VDPAU drivers for accelerated video decoding.
 Or mesa-amber for very old GPUs (R200 and prior).

 - For 32-bit application support, also install the lib32-mesa (lib32-mesa-amber) package from the multilib repository.